Chronic Lymphocytic Leukemia (CLL) Stories

-Sean was diagnosed with chronic lymphocytic leukemia (CLL), often classified as a non-Hodgkin’s lymphoma subtype.
+Sean was diagnosed with chronic lymphocytic leukemia (CLL), the most common form of adult leukemia.
 In this story, he shares going through a clinical trial, how cancer impacted his relationship, and living with cancer as a chronic illness.

 - Name: Sean R.

 - Staging: N/A

 - 1st Symptoms: N/A

 If you do get cancer and it’s CLL, just know you have the “good kind.”
 Don’t worry.

 Get it diagnosed.
 Get it taken care of.
 Get the right doctor.
 Make sure you’re on a regimen that you’re comfortable with.Sean R.

 - Blood pressure problems